ErdemOzgen/blackdagger/README.md

 docker compose up
 # You can access web terminal in http://127.0.0.1:8080
 # Also You can access gotty web terminal http://127.0.0.1:8090 username: blackdagger password: blackdagger
+# Do not forget run default-gotty-service dags in http://[::]:8080/dags/default-gotty-service .
 ```

 ### ViaGitHubReleasePage